ViPeR5000/span/README.md

   * Power Usage / Generation (Watts)
   * Energy Usage / Generation (wH)
 * Panel and Grid Status
   * Main Relay State (e.g., CLOSED)
   * Current Run Config (e.g., PANEL_ON_GRID)
   * DSM State (e.g., DSM_GRID_UP)
   * DSM Grid State (e.g., DSM_ON_GRID)
   * Network Connectivity Status (Wi-Fi, Wired, & Cellular)
   * Door State (device class is tamper)
-* Solar Battery
+* Storage Battery
-   * Battery percentage
+  * Battery percentage (options configuration)

-## Entity Precision
+### Entity Precision

 The power sensors provided by this add-on report with the exact precision from the SPAN panel, which may be more decimal places than you will want for practical purposes.
-By default the sensors will display with precision 2 (e.g. `0.00`) with the exception of battery percentage.
-Battery percentage will have precision of 0 (e.g. `39`) for 39%.
+By default the sensors will display with precision 2, for example `0.00`, with the exception of battery percentage.
+Battery percentage will have precision of 0, for example `39`.

 You can change the display precision for any entity in HomeAssistant via `Settings` -> `Devices & Services` -> `Entities` tab. find the entity you would like to change in the list and click on it, then click on the gear wheel in the top right.
 Select the precision you prefer from the "Display Precision" menu and then press `UPDATE`.

-# License
+## License

 This integration is published under the MIT license.

-# Attribution and Contributions
+## Attribution and Contributions

 This repository is a fork in a long line of span forks that may or may not be stable (from newer to older):
+* SpanPanel/Span (current GitHub organization)
-   * cayossarian/span (current)
+* cayossarian/span
 * gdgib/span
 * thetoothpick/span-hacs
 * wez/span-hacs
 * galak/span-hacs

-Additional contributions:
+Additional contributors:
+* pavandave/span
-   * pavandave/Span
+* sargonas

-# Issues
+## Issues
 If you have a problem, feel free to [open an issue](https://github.com/cayossarian/span/issues), but please know issues regarding your network, Span configuration, or home electrical system are outside of our purview.

-For those capable, please consider opening even a low quality [pull request](https://github.com/cayossarian/span/pulls) when possible, as we're generally very happy to have a starting point when making a change.
+For those motivated, please consider offering suggestions for improvement in the discussions or opening a [pull request](https://github.com/SpanPanel/Span/pulls).
+We're generally very happy to have a starting point when making a change.